eopb/Rendered-Maths-Solver/README.md

 If you run into any issues with this add-on please email [incoming+efunb-rendered-maths-solver-15477312-issue-@incoming.gitlab.com](incoming+efunb-rendered-maths-solver-15477312-issue-@incoming.gitlab.com)

-## Where to get this add-on for your browser.
+## Where to get this add-on for your browser

 [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/rendered-maths-solver)